ioccc-src/winner/1992/gson/README.md

 `a+b = a-(0-b)`.

-In addition to this `32*4`-bit representation, AG also forms a so-called "signature" that is the bitwise OR of the four longs, which is equivalent to saying that the signature of a word contains a logical 1 in the bit positions corresponding to letters occurring at least once in that word.
+In addition to this `32*4`-bit representation, AG also forms a so-called "signature" that is the bitwise OR of the four `long`s, which is equivalent to saying that the signature of a word contains a logical 1 in the bit positions corresponding to letters occurring at least once in that word.

-The first thing AG does is to construct a lookup table of 256 longs, one for each 8-bit character value.
+The first thing AG does is to construct a lookup table of 256 `long`s, one for each 8-bit character value.
 The entry for a character will be zero if that character doesn't appear in the sentence given on the command line, or it will have a single bit set if the character does appear in the sentence.
 By adding